MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/6-perform-code-coverage.md

 Although not required, here you add and commit each file separately so that each change is associated with a descriptive commit message.

 1. In Visual Studio Code, go to the terminal.
-1. Add and commit the *Tailspin.SpaceGame.Web.Tests.csproj* file, which now contains a reference top the `coverlet.msbuild` package:
+1. Add and commit the *Tailspin.SpaceGame.Web.Tests.csproj* file, which now contains a reference to the `coverlet.msbuild` package:

     ```bash
     git add Tailspin.SpaceGame.Web.Tests/Tailspin.SpaceGame.Web.Tests.csproj